The Fisherman, now the Village Inn, is a modern pub that was built in the 1960’s.

-The pub was relaunched as the Village Inn and mother and daughter team Mo and Zoe run the pub in July 2019.
-The Village Inn website proudly declares that it is ‘family run for family fun’ and the food is described as home-cooked ‘where quality doesn’t mean pricey.’
+The pub was relaunched as the Village Inn and mother and daughter team Mo and Zoe ran the pub in July 2019.
+The Village Inn website then proudly declared it was ‘family run for family fun’ and the food was described as home-cooked ‘where quality doesn’t mean pricey.’

 1964 -1965 Fred Oakes

 1975 D. Smith (from Live and Let Live)

 2007 Murray Hunt